goharbor/harbor/docs/user_guide.md

 $ docker pull 10.117.169.182/library/ubuntu:14.04
 ```

 **Note: Replace "10.117.169.182" with the IP address or domain name of your Harbor node.
-You cannot pull a unsigned image if you enabled content trust.**
+You cannot pull an unsigned image if you enabled content trust.**

 ### Pushing images
 Before pushing an image, you must create a corresponding project on Harbor web UI.